AMID Logo E-BAY Logo

 CANCELLATION OF SERVICE, REFUNDS.

 Shipments with unpaid deposits will not be processed, and there is no obligation to cancel a booking.
-Clients who have an account with us, please refer to our agreement.
+Clients with an account, please refer to our agreement.

-If a carrier has not processed a shipment, and the cargo can still be put on hold and returned to the shipper, please refer to our return policy.
+If a carrier has not processed a shipment, and the load can still be put on hold and returned to the shipper, please refer to our return policy.

 After the sea carrier has processed a shipment and it cannot be returned to the shipper, i.e., cargo is on its way to the destination, consolidated in the container, or entered into the international ocean carrier's container yard or pier to be loaded aboard a vessel, and a refund cannot be provided.